How to Teach Someone to Ski (without falling out)

 Breaking Down the Learning Process

 Introduce elements step by step.
 Focus on basic skills: standing, sliding, stopping, and turning.
-Each of these skills may require multiple runs to grasp.
-Adults, especially, may need up to 20 minutes for each step to fully process what they are learning.
+Each of these skills may take multiple runs to grasp.

 Keeping It Light